qcri-social/AIDR/DTO-standards.md

 DTOs in AIDR have mandatory and optional properties.

-All mandatory properties must be marked final, so they are initialized by the constructor.
+All _mandatory_ properties must be marked final, so they are initialized by the constructor.

-All optional properties must throw an exception of type `PropertyNotSetException`, or a subclass of it, if unset.
+All _optional_ properties must throw an exception of type `PropertyNotSetException`, or a subclass of it, if unset.

 ## Mapping

 Mapping from entities is done through the constructor and the constructor only.

 Mapping to entities is done by a method `toEntity()`.
-This method is always called the same no matter what the class is.
+This method is always called `toEntity()', no matter what the class name is.

 ## Example